Chocolate has been estimated to be around 2000 years old, and there’s evidence that people have been devouring it as early as 1900 B.C. (no wonder!)

 Want to know the answer now?
-Chocolate has gone bad (or at least bad enough not to eat) when it’s taste is rancid, or when there’s an awful bitterness.
+Chocolate has gone bad (or at least bad enough not to eat) when its taste is rancid, or there’s an awful bitterness.

 Depending on the type of chocolate, doing this can make it last from 2 months to 4 years!

-Or, you could freeze your chocolate for up to 18 months so it can be enjoyed at its finest quality.
+Or, you could freeze your chocolate for up to 18 months to enjoy it at its finest quality.

 Help!
 Has My Chocolate Gone Bad?